 Who we are

 THEP was originally set up as a private organisation by Panwadee Rammasit, Susan Race, Sunthorn Ananchai and Apichart Intra.
-The current team consists of Apichart Intra, Usa Intra, Susan Race, Khun Anong and Prasert Pangmoon.
+The current team consists of Apichart Intra, Usa Intra, Susan Race, Arnong Pinta and Prasert Pangmoon.
 THEP finances its projects by requesting funds from friends, organisations, embassies and companies.

 Current Team, from left to right:

-Prasert Pangmoon, Susan Race, Apichart Intra, Khun Anong and Usa Intra.
+K. Prasert Pangmoon, Susan Race, K. Apichart Intra, K. Arnong Pinta and K. Usa Intra.

 What we've achieved

 Since 1991 THEP has assisted most of the village schools in Mae Hong Son, at least with portable libraries.
-We have provided support for multiple projects in approximately 80 village schools and donated around 220 portable libraries and supported approximately 400 students with education scholarships.
+We have provided support for multiple projects in approximately 80 village schools and donated around 220 portable libraries and supported nearly 500 students with education scholarships.
 THEP keeps a full record of all projects it is involved with.

 How THEP works ...